 When you have lots of supplies and nowhere to keep them, staying organized can seem impossible.
 This is especially true when you don’t have room in your budget to shop for expensive shelving and specialty storage units.

 Keep in mind, too, that there is no need to limit yourself to large furniture pieces.
 Smaller organizational items and other things you have lying around the house could also be useful in your maker space.
 Entryway organizers — especially the kinds with a shelf and hooks — make an excellent home for many types of craft supplies, in addition to displaying some of your finished products.
-Jewelry stands, mug racks and paper towel holders work well for holding rolls of ribbon and tape.
-With a bit of creativity, you can create custom storage and organization solutions that perfectly suit your needs.
+Jewelry stands, mug racks, and paper towel holders work well for holding rolls of ribbon and washi tape.
+With some creativity, you can create custom storage and organization solutions that perfectly suit your needs.

 Transform the Closet

-Is the closet in your craft room packed full of supplies but no real organization?
-Or is it filled with stacks of plastic storage bins or boxes?
-If you are fortunate enough to have a closet in your craft room but are not using it to its full potential, you are missing out!
-Even a small closet can easily be transformed to create extra space that will help you keep your craft room organized.
+Is the closet in your craft room packed full of supplies but lacks real organization?
+Or is it filled with stacks of plastic storage containers and boxes?
+If you are fortunate enough to have a closet in your crafting space but are not using it to its full potential, you are missing out!
+Even a small closet can easily be transformed to create extra space that will help you keep your crafting studio organized.

 Remove the clothes bar and install shelves.
-Even a small bookshelf works in a pinch!
+Even a small, ready-made bookshelf works in a pinch!
 Use those shelves to store small boxes and organizers neatly.
-Add a few drawers for things like a light pad, specialty papers and magnifying tools, too, if possible.
-If you have a large walk-in closet, you could even add an extra work surface or a sturdy shelf to hold your sewing machine, vinyl cutter, heat press or other crafting equipment.
+Add a few drawers for equipment like a light pad, specialty papers, and magnifying tools, too, if possible.
+If you have a large walk-in closet, you could even add an extra work surface or a sturdy shelf to hold your sewing machine, vinyl cutter, heat press, or other crafting equipment.
 Visit your local home improvement store to check out closet organizing systems.
-Though they are usually intended for storing clothing and accessories, there are lots of options that are perfect for your hobby needs, too.
+Though they are usually intended for storing clothing and accessories, there are lots of options that could be perfect for your hobby needs, too.